Franciacorta DOCG: Curtefranca

 With the creation of the DOCG Franciacorta, the former DOC was renamed Terre di Franciacorta for the still wines and then in 2008, it took the name of Curtefranca.
 The renaming was a legal requirement to avoid confusion between the DOC still wines and the DOCG sparkling wines.
 The still wines are made in two types: a Burgundy-style Bianco based either on Chardonnay or Pinot bianco or a blend of both, and a Bordeaux-style Rosso based on either Cabernet Franc or Cabernet Sauvignon or both, and Merlot, with smaller amounts of Nebbiolo and Barbera.
 Pinot noir is permitted only in the DOCG sparkling wines, with no option of a Burgundian-style still red wine under the DOC rules.

+Cultural significance

+Since 2012, Franciacorta has been the official sparkling wine of Milan Fashion Week.
+In June 2025, the Consortium celebrated its 35th anniversary during Milan Fashion Week with an exclusive event overlooking Piazza Duomo in Milan, accompanied by a dinner curated by chef Carlo Cracco and a performance by dancer Sergio Bernal.